TheRaphael0000/tahm-ken.ch/readme.md

 - [x] add a page to good composition found for each challenges that require 5 specifics champions
 - [x] add a filter for specifics champions in optimized compositions
 - [ ] show challenges for each champions when hovering them
-- [ ] implement a way to handle Variety's Overrated
+- [ ] find a way to implement Variety's Overrated
 - [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions